tomcardoso/talks/README.md

 # Talks
 A list of talks on journalism, often delivered to classes or at conferences, given in the past few years.

+- [**Working at the intersection of journalism and data science**](https://github.com/tomcardoso/journalism-data-intersection): On data-driven journalism.
+Talk originally given at the University of Toronto’s Data Sciences Institute, as part of the Summer Undergraduate Data Science Research Program on June 10, 2022.
 - [**Introduction to data-driven investigations**](https://github.com/tomcardoso/intro-data-investigation): On conducting data-driven investigations.
 Talk originally given virtually to an Advanced Data Journalism and Investigative Research class at Wilfrid Laurier University on November 2, 2021.
 - [**Bias Behind Bars for University of Ottawa**](https://github.com/tomcardoso/uottawa-bias-2021): A talk on an investigation into systemic bias in Canada's federal prison risk assessments, given to a Sentencing and Corrections class at the Univeristy of Ottawa on October 21, 2021.
 - [**Introduction to enterprise journalism**](https://github.com/tomcardoso/intro-enterprise-journalism): An introduction to investigative and enterprise journalism.
 This talk was originally given virtually for [Shared Bylines](https://www.sharedbylines.com/) on October 13, 2021.